ziyuliu1999/hw3_lm/README.md

 #> [1] 55
 ```

-We used the list number `1, 2, ...10` as a example used in the
+We used the list number `1, 2, ...10` as a example input used in the
 `sum_func`.